zbrachinara/quicksweeper-doc/src/area_attack.md

 On the other hand, opponents will be able to see that the player is frozen.
 After the player is unfrozen, the mine will be revealed on the board.

-## Time
+## Stages

 The game runs on a timer which determines when the game ends and what stage the game is in.
 Different stages will determine different board effects, which influence the strategy of the game.
-While the game will end no matter what when the timer runs out, the game can also end before this if the entire board is clear.
+To accomodate for different skill levels, however, the total amount of area claimed should also act as a trigger for stage transitions.
+While the game will end no matter what when the timer runs out, the game can also end before if the entire board is clear.

-Relevant stages:

-* [TODO]
+### Stage 1: No new mechanics

+In this stage, everything plays as described above.

+### Stage 2: Attack (after 3 minutes)

+In this stage, uncovering a mine will incur an additional penalty: A region of cells around the mine will be ungenerated and become unclaimed, allowing for anyone (except, for a time, the person who was frozen from uncovering the mine) to attempt to claim it.
+This mechanic can further penalize mistakes, but, as the name of the stage suggests, it is mostly there for attack.